Algure/eazigrid/README.md

     TestGridItem(itemIndex: i)
 ])
 ```
-### Widget Parameters
+##### Widget Parameters
-- `isScrollable`: Makes resulting grid vertically scrollable if set to true.
+- `isScrollable`: makes resulting grid vertically scrollable if set to true.
-- `horizontalAlignment`: Aligns children in each row to any of the options in `EaziAlignment`.
+- `horizontalAlignment`: aligns children in each row by any of the options defined in `EaziAlignment`.
-- `verticalAlignment`: Aligns grid rows vertically to any of the options in  `EaziAlignment`.
+- `verticalAlignment`: aligns grid rows vertically by any of the options in defined `EaziAlignment`.
-- `children`: All children must be widgets with explicitly defined heights and widths.
+- `children`: all children must be widgets with explicitly defined heights and widths.

+>   enum EaziAlignment { start, center, end }

 ## Additional information

-Please feel free to open issues for feature requests.
+Feel free to open issues for feature requests.
 If you'd like to contribute, send a PR.

 TODO: 🤔 HAVE FUN 😬